kakaobrain/kogpt/README.md

 ## Limitations

-KakaoBrain `KoGPT` was trained on `rayn dataset`, a dataset known to contain profanity, lewd, political changed, and other harsh language.
+KakaoBrain `KoGPT` was trained on raw data, a dataset known to contain profanity, lewd, political changed, and other harsh language.
 Therefore, `KoGPT` can generate socially unacceptable texts.
 As with all language models, It is difficult to predict in advance how `KoGPT` will response to particular prompts and offensive content without warning.

 Primarily Korean: `KoGPT` is primarily trained on Korean texts, and is best for classifying, searching, summarizing or generating such texts.